 Tribal consultation and coordination is an essential element in achieving a streamlined product.
 The National Historic Preservation Act, including Section 106, requires Federal agencies to work with Indian Tribes that may have a cultural or religious association to historic properties affected by an agency's undertakings.
 The websites below provide guidance and additional information to help practitioners better implement their tribal consultation and coordination practices.

-- Tribal Consultation Best Practices — The National Association of Tribal Historic Preservation Officers recently completed a report on Tribal consultation best practices in historic preservation.
-This report includes perspectives from Tribal governments and government agencies.
+Tribal Consultation Best Practices — The National Association of Tribal Historic Preservation Officers (NATHPO) report on Tribal consultation best practices in historic preservation includes perspectives from Tribal governments and government agencies.

 The NHPA defines "Indian Tribe" as "an Indian tribe, band, nation, or other organized group or community, including a Native village, Regional Corporation or Village Corporation, as those terms are defined in Section 3 of the Alaska Claims Settlement Act (43 U.S.C.
 1602), which is recognized as eligible for the special programs and services provided by the United States to Indians because of their status as Indians" (16 U.S.C.
 470w)

 For questions or feedback on this subject matter content, please contact Stephanie Stoermer.